frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ## Now I realize: C++, where is C++?

 Throughout our exploration of Dynamic Programming concepts, we've been using Python as a form of pseudocode.
 Its versatility and simplicity have served us well, especially considering that many of my students are already familiar with it.
 Python's readability has made it an excellent choice for introducing and illustrating algorithmic concepts.
-However, as we progress into more advanced territory, it's time to acknowledge that Python, despite its strengths, isn't the most suitable language for high-performance applications or programming competitions.
+However, as we progress into more advanced territory, it's time to acknowledge that Python, despite its strengths, isn't the most suitable language for high-performance applications or programming competitive programmings.

 With this in mind, we're going to transition to using **C++ 20** as our primary language moving forward.
 C++ offers superior performance, which is crucial when dealing with computationally intensive tasks often found in competitive programming scenarios.
 It also provides more direct control over memory management, a feature that can be essential when optimizing algorithms for speed and efficiency.
 Additionally, we'll occasionally use data structures compatible with **C 17** within our **C++ 20** environment, ensuring a balance between modern features and broader compatibility.